I like lists and here is a list. Not as exciting as ski days, but arguably more hygge.

 Small Things Like These- Claire Keegan- When you’ve got the voice, you’ve got the voice.
 I have a desperation to go to Ireland and this did nothing to change that.
 It was set in the 80s, which was confusing because it seems more like the US in the early 1900s.
 I don’t know what, historically, accounts for these differences.
 I went deep Sinead after she passed this year and I have thought a lot about the Catholic Church (oddly, the foundation for my life as a human) subsequently.

 The Fraud- Zadie Smith- In progress.
 Jury is out….
 Still out.
 It is a book about slavery and I cannot tell if one of the main characters is white or black, which I think does not bode well for either my reading comprehension or the author’s ability to tell a story.
+I cannot finish this book.
+While I would like to knock this runt in the proverbial head, I cannot.

 Foster- Claire Keegan (again!)- Loved this and read it in one short sitting.
-I have a close pal that is 4 years old, and we spend a lot of time together.
+I have a close pal that is 4 years old and we spend a lot of time together.
 This book broke my heart.

 The Heaven & Earth Grocery Store- James McBride- This.
 I loved this book and tore through it.
 The story is beautiful.
 It reminds me of All The Light We Cannot See in terms of storytelling genius.
 A well crafted, thoughtfully written novel all the way to the end.
 Despite its numerous characters, keeping track of everyone is a cinch.
 I think it’s because of how vibrantly the author brings the personalities to life.